 Being an end-user module, DCC provides a GUI to interact with.
-Using the GUI, the user can browse through the various menus and options and select the ones applicable to the generation of the intended visualisation; the rendering itself is based on Unity, a 3D game engine, while the communication with the DTP to retrieve the data and perform the necessary format adaptation/transformation is accomplished using the IFCtoMesh Generator service and the COGITO Unity Library as described in deliverable D7.5.
+Using the GUI, the user can browse through the various menus and options and select the ones applicable to the generation of the intended visualisation; the rendering itself is based on Unity, a 3D game engine, while the communication with the DTP to retrieve the data and perform the necessary format adaptation/transformation is accomplished using the IFCtoMesh Generator service and the COGITO Unity Library as described in deliverables D7.5 and D7.6.

-To gain a better insight on the inner workings of this module, it is strongly suggested that this deliverable is evaluated in tandem with deliverable D7.5 Data Transformation for 3D BIM Rendering v1.
+To gain a better insight on the inner workings of this module, it is strongly suggested that this deliverable is evaluated in tandem with deliverable D7.6 Data Transformation for 3D BIM Rendering v2.